Extremal exponents of random products of conservative diffeomorphisms: Introduction

 On the other hand, abundance of non-uniform hyperbolicity has been obtained in the general framework of linear cocycles when the base driving dynamics is fixed and the matrix group is perturbed in many different contexts~\cite{F63,K92,AC97,V08,A11}.
-However, nothing is known for random product of i.d.d.~non-linear dynamics.
+However, nothing is known for random product of independent non-linear dynamics.
 That is, for cocycles driving by a shift map endowed with a Bernoulli probability to value in the group of diffeomorphisms of a compact manifold.
-To perturbe the Lyapunov exponents of this cocycles one must change the non-linear dynamics similar as in the case of differential cocycles.
-Examples of iterated function systems (IFSs) of diffeomorphisms with robust zero extremal Lyapunov exponents with respect to some ergodic measure that not project on a Bernoulli measure were provided in~\cite{BBD14}.
-The authors in~\cite{BBD14} question about the possibility of construct examples of IFSs of conservative diffeomorphisms by taking as the ergodic measure the product measure of a Bernoulli measure on the base and the volume measure on the fiber.
-We give a negative answer of this question by showing that the non-uniform hyperbolic systems contain a $C^1$-open and $C^r$-dense subset of ergodic IFSs generated by conservative surface $C^r$-diffeomorphisms.
+To perturbe the Lyapunov exponents of these cocycles one must change the non-linear dynamics similar to the case of differential cocycles.
+Examples of iterated function systems (IFSs) of diffeomorphisms with robust zero extremal Lyapunov exponents with respect to some ergodic measure that not project on a Bernoulli measure were provided in~\cite{gorodetski2005nonremovable,BBD14}.
+The authors in~\cite{BBD14} question if such examples of IFS with robust zero extremal Lyapunov exponents could be constructed by taking the dynamics conservative and the ergodic measure defined as the product measure of a shift invariant measure on the base and the volume measure on the fiber.
+We give a partial negative answer to this question by showing that the non-uniform hyperbolic systems contain a $C^1$-open and $C^r$-dense subset of ergodic IFSs generated by independent conservative surface $C^r$-diffeomorphisms.
 In higher dimension we get the same result for the extremal Lyapunov exponents.